manish-ach/localTransfer/README.md

 # fserver

 A minimal file upload server for receiving files from your phone over WiFi.

+Just need to run the server on your laptop, and you can access it without downloading anything on mobile through browser

 <img width="709" height="688" alt="image" src="https://github.com/user-attachments/assets/a5dcb764-4197-42bb-951f-7c5608b2a746" />